bijay-05/configuration-nginx-with-ansible/README.md

 ![](images/website-2-live.png)

 > I faced one major issue while viewing the website.
 The `/etc/nginx/sites-available/default` file configured by Ansible was not included in main `nginx.conf` file.
 So I had to manually enter the line `include /etc/nginx/sites-available/*;` in `nginx.conf` file.
 After that I checked nginx configuration with `sudo nginx -t` and reloaded the nginx service.
 After that everything worked fine.
+Actually, this issue was caused because I was installing and configuring the nginx using `install-nginx.sh` script from task 1.
+I have updated the bash script in task 1 as well.

 ## SSH with new_key